Implications of a high growth index on the variation of $G$: Cosmological Models

 and

-where $\bar{\rho}\Delta=\sum_i\bar{\rho}_i\Delta_i $ is the total density perturbation in the rest frame.
+where $\bar{\rho}\Delta=\sum_i\bar{\rho}_i\Delta_i $ is the total density perturbation in the rest frame; $\Delta_i = \delta_i+ 3aHk^{-2}(1+w_i)\theta_i $, $\delta_i$ is the density contrast, $w_i$ the equation of state parameter and $\theta_i$ the divergent of the fluid peculiar velocity for each fluid species $i$.
 Therefore, the growth of matter perturbations directly depends on the function $\mu$.
-Consequently, non-standard values of $\gamma$ will be correlated with $\mu\neq1$.
+Consequently, non-standard values of $\gamma$ will be associated with $\mu\neq1$.
 Departures from the usual lensing potential, parametrized by $\Sigma=\mu(\eta+1)/2$, also depend on $\mu$ and additionally on the difference between the gravitational potentials parametrized by $\eta = \Phi/\Psi$.
 In GR, we have $\mu=\eta=1$, and for the $\Lambda$CDM background, we must have $\gamma=0.55$.
 In general, MG theories will have complex forms for $\mu$ and $\Sigma$ as a function of the scalar field responsible for the modifications with respect to GR.

-Equation \ref{eq:growth-1} can be rewritten using Eq. \ref{eq:psi-parametrization} on small scales and identifying $\mu=\mu(a)$ as $G_{\rm eff}(a)/G_N$, yielding \citep{Nesseris2007,Tsujikawa2009,Nesseris2011}
+Equation (\ref{eq:growth-1}) can be rewritten using Eq. (\ref{eq:psi-parametrization}) on small scales and identifying $\mu=\mu(a)$ as $G_{\rm eff}(a)/G_N$, yielding \citep{Nesseris2007,Tsujikawa2009,Nesseris2011}

-where the prime denotes derivatives with respect to the scale factor, and $\Omega_{m}(a)$ is time-dependent density parameter associated with the baryonic and cold dark matter components.
+where the prime denotes derivatives with respect to the scale factor, and $\Omega_{m}(a)$ is the time-dependent density parameter associated with the baryonic and cold dark matter components.
 Note that $\Omega_{m}$ excludes the contribution of massive neutrinos.
 As we will show, large variations on $\Omega_{m0}$ produce much smaller changes on $\gamma$.
 Consequently, a shift of $10^{-4}$ order on $ \Omega_{m0}$, which is the usual impact associated with massive neutrinos, has a negligible impact on $\gamma$.

-Solving Eq. \eqref{eq:delta-G-EDO} numerically allows us to compute the linear growth rate $f= d\ln\delta_m/d\ln a$ and fit a constant $\gamma$ in the parameterization $ f=\Omega_{m}^{\gamma}(a)$.
+Solving Eq. \eqref{eq:delta-G-EDO} numerically allows us to compute the linear growth rate $f= d\ln\delta_m/d\ln a$ and fit a constant $\gamma$ in the parametrization $ f=\Omega_{m}^{\gamma}(a)$.
 To set the initial conditions, we assume that at $z=100$ the Universe is matter-dominated and $G_{\rm eff}=G_N$.
-Thus the usual Einstein-de-Sitter solution holds initially, $\delta_m(a)\propto a$.
+Thus the usual Einstein-de Sitter solution holds initially, $\delta_m(a)\propto a$.
 Our code is publicly available at \url{https://github.com/icarob-eng/gimbal_pub}.